newyorksoul/portfolio-v3/README.md

 ## Usage

-- Visit the live site: kristoff.nyc
+- Visit the live site: www.kristoff.nyc
 - Explore my projects, read blog posts, and get in touch!

 ## Technologies Used